 Deciding to have counselling can be a big decision and if you are looking at this page, you are already thinking about it.
 I offer a safe, confidential space in which you can explore, understand, offload, just be listened to without being judged.
 I will be with you helping you to make sense of what is troubling you and together, we can decide what we do about it.
 For some people, just understanding what it is can feel enough and for others, it provokes questions of why? how? when? which we can delve into.

-I would encourage you to visit a couple of people if you want to.
+I would encourage you to visit a couple of therapists.
 Get a feel for who 'fits' with you as you need to feel comfortable talking about difficult things you may not have told your nearest and dearest before.
 Saying it out loud for the first time can make you feel very vulnerable and you want to feel well supported through that time.
 Look for counsellors who are a member of BACP, UKCP or NCS as a minimum.
 Being a 'counsellor' isn't a protected job title so some people can do a 3 week correspondence course or no training at all and call themselves one.
 Being on a national professional registered means that we have done a minimum 3 years of training at degree level, have continual professional development, regularly audited, adhere to professional code of ethics and have supervision of our work.

 Some people talk about 'getting therapy', 'counselling'. 'seeing a psychotherapists' and you may wonder if there is a difference.